-The impact of the crisis is clearly reflected in the much higher proportion of lower- income households who stopped contributing or prematurely withdrew funds from their retirement accounts and the much lower proportion of households that increased contributions.
-These households were also much more likely to have used up
+The impact of the crisis is clearly reflected in the much higher proportion of lower-income households who stopped contributing or prematurely withdrew funds from their retirement accounts and the much lower proportion of households that increased contributions.
+These households were also much more likely to have used up more than they added to their other savings accounts.
+A higher proportion of higher-income

-19 We also asked individuals for the overall percentage change in the total amount of money in their retirement and other savings accounts over the past year, after including all contributions and withdrawals during the year as well as changes in the value of funds already in their accounts.
+20 We also asked individuals for the overall percentage change in the total amount of money in their retirement and other savings accounts over the past year, after including all contributions and withdrawals during the year as well as changes in the value of funds already in their accounts.
 Overall respondents reported an average 3.2% decline in their total retirement account balances and an average 5.1% decline in balances of their other savings accounts.
-Given the slight overall increase in stock and bond values during the period considered, this is consistent with an overall net withdrawal of funds from those accounts.
+Given the slight increase in average stock and bond values during the period considered, this is consistent with an overall net withdrawal of funds from those accounts.